-PCT is emphatically not a closet-tracking fund.
+PCT is emphatically not a closet index-tracking fund.
 If the manager does not like a company, PCT will have no exposure to it, regardless of its weight within the benchmark.
 This is currently true of Adobe, Cisco and Broadcom, for example (see Figure 11).

-Typically, the maximum exposure to a stock will be a 3.0%-3.5% active weighting.
+Typically, the maximum exposure to a stock will be a 3.0%-3.5% active weighting relative to the weight of the stock in the benchmark index.
 The portfolio's active share has ranged from about 30% to just over 50% max.